 - Accelerated Reader Internet based reading comprehension program which includes a reading list posted on our web site

-- well stocked, leveled classroom libraries
+- well stocked, leveled classroom and school libraries

 - classroom sets of literature titles which include literature response questions